Introduction

 The following image shows the process by which data is transformed, grouped and outputted into a variety of file types.

-The training log data is grouped by year, data nested and exported to two file-types, including Excel and CSV.
+The training log data is grouped by year, data nested and exported to two file-types, including Excel

-2017 data is exported to Excel, mapping each player and associated data to a tab.
-The 2018 data is exported to CSV file-type, with each exercise written to its own file.
+, mapping each player and associated data to a tab.
+The 2018 data is exported to CSV

 To Excel

-I use the openxlsx library to create and manipulate Excel files.
+library to create and manipulate Excel files.
 The aim is to create one Excel file for the 2017 data, creating tabs for each of the 22 players, and populating each sheet with relevant data.

 library(openxlsx)